TigerWit/DTN-docs/README.md

          Count: 1
    ```

-  You should relace `YorOrgName` with your Org name.
+  You should relace `YourOrgName` with your organisation.

 3. Generate the Your Org Crypto Material.